RollerGames: Production

 In 1989, television producers David Sams and Mike Miller teamed with Roller Games owner Bill Griffiths, Sr. to create a modern version of the sport marketed as Rock and RollerGames.
 Sams provided color commentary while Chuck Underwood provided the main play-by-play.

 The show also included halftime entertainment by musical performers like Lita Ford, Warrant, Exposé, and had halftime commentary by Wally George.
 Former Phoenix, Arizona news reporter Shelly Jamison served as sideline reporter.
 RollerGames premiered in 95% of the country, and, though generally panned by critics, was well received among teenagers and college students.

 Director Chet Forte (best known for directing the early days of ABC's Monday Night Football) was recruited to direct the show.
 Many of the graphics and camera techniques were unique for the day, like the cameras on the skaters.
 Additional segments were directed by producer David Sams, Joe Dea, and wrestling director Andrew Hecker.

 Post Production design and graphic looks were created by lead editor Jonathan Moser and incorporated many state-of-the-art effects (at that time) and technology, as well as utilizing an Amiga computer for special graphic effects.

 Reception

 In many cities, RollerGames aired late at night, against Saturday Night Live, while in others it aired mid-day on Saturdays.
-Although the show's ratings were quite good, even beating out American Gladiators, it only lasted one season before getting cancelled due to the show's distributor, Qintex, going bankrupt.
+Although the show's ratings were quite good, even beating out American Gladiators, it only lasted one season before getting canceled due to the show's distributor, Qintex, going bankrupt.
 However, co-producers Motown Productions and Sams/Miller Productions did not go bankrupt due to RollerGames.
 RollerGames delivered a 4.7 national rating vs. the American Gladiators 2.5 rating.
 Its debut in New York scored a 9.3 overnight rating.